vineeth-neeli7/FinaLProject/README.md

 project:
-  title: "Full Stack Login & User Management Application"
+  title: "**Full Stack Login & User Management Application**"
   description: >
-    This project is a complete Full Stack User Authentication and Management System developed during my internship to demonstrate my end-to-end software development capabilities.
-It features a robust backend built using Spring Boot and a dynamic frontend using React.js, making it a fully functional CRUD-based application.
+    This project is a complete **Full Stack User Authentication and Management System** developed as part of my internship.
+    It demonstrates my end-to-end skills in designing, developing, and integrating a real-world web application using **Spring Boot for backend** and **React.js for frontend**.

 tech_stack:
   backend: